 5. Groundhog Day (1993)

-Best Comedy Movies of last 25 years, this movie can also not be denied as a science fiction classic, where the protagonist, Phil, a weatherman, finds himself in a continuous time loop and caught in a blizzard in a town where he went to report about the weather.
+One of the best comedy movies of the last 25 years, this film can also not be denied as a science fiction classic, where the protagonist, Phil, a weatherman, finds himself in a continuous time loop and caught in a blizzard in a town where he went to report about the weather.
 The film is fascinatingly comical and romantic and heartwarming — all at the same time.
 An amazing performance from Bill Murray and wonderful direction by Harold Ramis make this film genuine, precise and a jewel in modern cinematic history.

 Read More: Best Movie Weapons of All Time